BorisPolonsky/dify-helm/charts/dify/README.md

 ```

 ### 3. Working with Built-in Middlewares
-Built-in `Redis` and `PostgreSQL` and `weaviate` allows users to spool up a self-contained `Dify` enviroment for a quick start.
+Built-in `Redis`, `PostgreSQL`, and `weaviate` allow users to spin up a self-contained `Dify` environment for a quick start.
 These components are supplied by third party helm charts.
 To customize built-in middlewares, refer to the section name and the official documents:

 | Section | Document |
 ----- | --- |